Cisco Compliance Audit

 Most useful real-world options:

---categories management_plane control_planeto run scoped audits--dry-run ./saved_outputsfor validation in change windows and CI--fail-threshold 80for pipeline quality gates--csv/--no-csvfor explicit report behavior--remediation-list pendingto view queued review packs--remediation-approve PACK_ID --approver NAME --ticket-id CHG_IDfor approval control--remediation-apply PACK_ID --apply-dry-runbefore any production push--remediation-apply-allfor approved bulk operations-vor-vvfor run-time diagnostics
+--categories management_plane control_planeto run scoped audits--fail-threshold 80for pipeline quality gates--csv/--no-csvfor explicit report behaviour--remediation-list pendingto view queued review packs--remediation-approve PACK_ID --approver NAME --ticket-id CHG_IDfor approval control--remediation-apply PACK_IDto execute an approved remediation pack--remediation-apply-allfor approved bulk operations--interactivefor guided operator workflows--tuifor full-screen operational runs and live UX--list-optionsto quickly discover available flags and defaults-vor-vvfor run-time diagnostics

 Key enhancements reflected in this deep dive update: